JakubSzukala/rust-game/README.md

 #### Game design patterns simple road map
 1. Command pattern

-Implementing a generic Command class from which is inherited a specific action command, like fireCommand, jumpCommand, so that when a specific command have to be called, it can be called through parent class.
+Implementation of a generic Command class from which is inherited a specific action command, like fireCommand, jumpCommand, so that when a specific command have to be called, it can be called through parent class.
 This approach is way more flexible, than hard coding some specific commands in for example button handlers.